-Best-practice corporate anti-corruption programs integrate an effective communications program that informs, educates and offers a variety of outlets and resources that employees can utilize to instill a universal code of business conduct and ethics, acquire information and expose irregularities.
-These programs emphasize the importance of working together and call upon every staff member of the organization to collaborate and become vigilant in preventing fraud and corruption in every aspect of their job.
+Best-practice corporate anti-corruption programs integrate an effective communications program that informs, educates and offers a variety of outlets and resources that employees can utilise to instil a universal code of business conduct and ethics, acquire information and expose irregularities.
+These programs emphasise the importance of working together and call upon every staff member to collaborate and become vigilant in preventing fraud and corruption in every aspect of their job.

 Aside from informing and educating, effective communications programs adequately define the role and obligation of each staff member in preventing fraud and corruption in their specific areas of responsibility.

 Here, in no particular order, are some examples of best-practice solutions that can be integrated into a corporate good-governance program:

 - Conduct regular presentations, seminars, or workshops on the organisation’s anti-corruption policy for business delegates, board of directors, and key outside representatives.
 Such presentations raise awareness on such issues as spotting red flags for bribes, preventing fraud and corruption in consultancy contracts and project implementation and improving governance in various industry sectors.

 - Clearly define what tools your organisation has to fight fraud and corruption and identify mitigating measures that could be incorporated in operational and procedural processes to prevent integrity violations.
 Provide regular and mandatory anti-corruption orientation seminars to educate, create awareness and demonstrate the tools available to conduct due diligence to minimise the risk of integrity violations.